Click on the links below

 San Juan Island

-The seaside town of White Rock is either your first stop coming north or your last stop before the Peace Arch border crossing.
+White Rock is either your first stop north of the border or your last stop before the Peace Arch border crossing.
 Its name comes from the nearly 500-ton boulder sitting on the shore south of the town’s famed pier.
-The stone was thrown across the Strait of Georgia by a young Indian chief who then chose the spot where it landed as the location for a home with his new wife.
-Either that or it is a very early urban myth.
+The story goes that the stone was thrown across the Strait of Georgia by a young Indian chief who chose the spot where it landed to build a home for him and his new wife.

-A visitor’s first stop is often the famous 1,500-foot-long pier that stretches across the tide flats.
 There are acres of broad sandy beaches for sunbathing, swimming, kayaking or windsurfing.
 You’ll find families fishing for crab and couples taking romantic sunset walks with ice cream cones from one of the kiosks on Marine Drive.
-Marine Drive is jammed with shops, nightspots and great restaurants.
-If fish and chips aren’t your thing, try some fresh Dungeness crab with melted butter.
+Marine Drive itself is jammed with shops, nightspots and great restaurants.
+If fish and chips isn’t your thing, try some fresh Dungeness crab with melted butter.
 Sidewalk dining and people watching is serious sport here.

-There is an interesting little museum in the old railway terminal at the foot of the hill next to some convenient parking.
 The summer is also a busy time for special events and festivals.
-Tour de White Rock is an exciting bicycle race that runs July 13 to 15 and includes hill climbs and traditional road races.
-Not just for pros and spectators, there are also amateur events for those who want to try the real thing.
+Tour de White Rock is an exciting bicycle race that runs July 12–14 and includes hill climbs and traditional road races.

 For more info, visit whiterockchamber.com and inwhiterock.com.